molecule-labs/molecule/README.md

   }
 ```

 Since the process instance is executed asynchronously, the native thread must block until the process has terminated otherwise the application would exit immediately, before someone has the time to type its name.
-A native thread can wait for the termination of a process using the `get_!` method `future` on the result channel.
+A native thread can block until a process using the `get_!` method of the result channel.
 Here, the it will return `()`.

 ### Exposing Processes Over Telnet

-The following guides you into creating you own Telnet servlet container using Molecule's NIO layer.
-The container instantiates one lightweight processes instance each time a Telnet client connects to it.
-The Telnet protocol is not as simple as it seems.
-For simplicity, we will filter out only simple IAC commands, those that start with the `IAC` byte followed by 1 byte identifying the operation, and another byte as its option.

-The object below declares a parser that parses telnet content from a `ByteBuffer` stream, which contains either some binary data or a telnet command.
-Readers not familiar with parser combinators are invited to look at this excellent introduction by Daniel Spiewak, which can be found [ here](http://www.codecommit.com/blog/scala/the-magic-behind-parser-combinators).
+Now we will create a "Telnet servlet container" that uses Molecule's NIO layer.
+The container will instantiate one lightweight processes instance each time a Telnet client connects to it.
+For simplicity, we will filter out only Telnet `IAC` commands, those that start with the `IAC` byte followed by 1 byte identifying the operation, and second byte indicating the Telnet option.
+To do so, we create an incremental binary parser that parses Telnet messages in a `ByteBuffer` stream, which carries either some binary data or a Telnet command.
+Readers not familiar with parser combinators are invited to look at this excellent introduction by Daniel Spiewak, which can be found [here](http://www.codecommit.com/blog/scala/the-magic-behind-parser-combinators).

 ```scala
 import molecule.parsers.bytebuffer._